 The super-food trend burst onto the front pages of press and media in the noughties with promises of foods that could kill cancer and increase lifespans by decades.
-In reality, we’ve just had medical advancements in analysing the effect of certain food groups and understanding how diets affect the human body.
+In reality, we’ve just had medical advancements in analyzing the effect of certain food groups and understanding how diets affect the human body.
 This advancement has meant that we can now analyse the core ingredients of food and gain insights around which items of fruit have antioxidants and which meats contribute to faster muscle regeneration.

 What is clear, is that simply eating a super food won’t cure all your maladies, nor will it protect you for the future by itself.
 Alison Hornby, a dietician and spokesperson for the British Dietetic Association (BDA) told the NHS,

 “If people mistakenly believe they can ‘undo’ the damage caused by unhealthy foods by eating a super-food, they may continue making routine choices that are unhealthy and increase their risk of long-term illness.”